hukkelas/DeepPrivacy/README.md

 ![](images/example.gif)

+### Check out the new [DeepPrivacy2](https://github.com/hukkelas/deep_privacy2)!
+It significantly improves anonymization quality compared to this repository.

 DeepPrivacy is a fully automatic anonymization technique for images.

 This repository contains the source code for the paper [*"DeepPrivacy: A Generative Adversarial Network for Face Anonymization"*](https://arxiv.org/abs/1909.04538) published at ISVC 2019, and  [*"Image Inpainting with Learnable Feature Imputation